Commissariat: Penal colonies in Australia

 In the penal colonies of New South Wales and Van Dieman's Land (now Tasmania), the Commissariat Department also had responsibility for the needs of convicts and, in the early days, provisions sold by storekeepers, as well as for military garrisons and naval victualing.
 This practice dated from the inception of the colony in 1788, before the colony was self-sufficient in food production.
 The Governors of the colonies were military men, and the administration of stores was performed by commissary officers.
 After 1855, the Commissariat Department only had responsibility for the provisions of military forces, the few remaining convicts, and lunatics.
 It was abolished, in New South Wales, in 1870 when the last British military forces departed.
 Similar arrangements applied in the Moreton Bay penal colony (originally part of New South Wales) and Western Australia.

 Soviet Army and modern Russian Army

-Military commissariats of the Soviet Army and modern Russian Army is а local military administrative agency that prepares and executes plans for military mobilization, maintains records on military manpower and economic resources available to the armed forces, provides pre-military training, drafts men for military service, organizes reserves for training, and performs other military functions at the local level.
+Military commissariats of the Soviet Army and modern Russian Army is a local military administrative agency that prepares and executes plans for military mobilization, maintains records on military manpower and economic resources available to the armed forces, provides pre-military training, drafts men for military service, organizes reserves for training, and performs other military functions at the local level.